jillnagya/Ada/JNAresume.md

 #### National Archives and Records Administration
 ##### Jun 2012 - Mar 2013

-Thrilled to return to NARA as an Archives Aide, I gained valuable preservation and description experience while supporting career service staff in reference services and meeting processing goals.
+Returning to NARA as an Archives Aide, I gained valuable preservation and description experience while supporting career service staff in reference services and meeting processing goals.
 I actively sought additional projects from updating finding aids to staffing the reference desk, maintaining a secure, accessible environment for archival research.
 My duties allowed me to become knowledgeable about several Federal record groups, as well as to spread my love of history and research through small outreach opportunities.

 * Assisted with reference services and helped create exhibits
 * Maintained a database of and performed item-level preservation work on over 8100 photographic negatives of the Department of Energy’s DuPont Collection of the Manhattan Project’s Hanford Engineering Works, 1943-1946